HomeDev GuideRecipesAPI Reference

 • Conforming to a standard API – The provider model for membership and roles lets you plug in a provider for any type of user database, even using third-party providers.

-• Separation of authentication and authorization – Authentication and authorization occur in two separate operations, thereby increasing flexibility.
+• Separation of authentication and authorization – Authentication and authorization occur in two separate operations, increasing flexibility.

-• Increased scalability – Because you call out to a provider, you can delegate security operations to a separate machine, so that if you have to support millions of users, you can use any type of system suitable for that volume and call out to that system from CMS.
+• Increased scalability – Because you call out to a provider, you can delegate security operations to a separate machine so that if you have to support millions of users, you can use any type of system suitable for that volume and call out to that system from CMS.

 Configure membership and role providers